 FUD weakens investor confidence.
-Finance markets are kept floating by optimism, and when that optimism bottoms out things can get ugly for your investment.
-While FUD is not true, there is still a risk that it can damage a cryptocurrency project’s reputation.
+Financial markets are kept floating by optimism, and when that optimism bottoms out, things can get ugly for your investment.
+While FUD is not true, there is still a risk that it can damage a cryptocurrency project reputation.

 Try to remain calm in the face of FUD.
 Ask yourself if the claims are substantiated.
 Do research for yourself and make sure that there is proof of wrongdoing.
 If you don’t then you could be cheating yourself out of a good investment and end up being manipulated by others who wish to profit off of you.

 Again, it is important to realize the difference between FUD and legitimate criticism of a crypto project.
-If true and verifiable issues are raised, then you should take those into account.
-If false claims are made that have no proof, then continue about your business.
+If it's true and verifiable issues are raised, then you should take those into account.
+If false claims are made that have no proof, then continue doing your business.